quotapath/orphic-cypress/README.md

 We love storybook and component driven development, but we also love cypress!

 We were initially excited about [storybook's interaction testing](https://storybook.js.org/docs/react/writing-tests/interaction-testing).
-We even wrote some tests and committed to this as the direction forward, translating over our early enzyme tests.
+We even wrote some tests and committed to it as the right direction to translating over our early enzyme tests.

-Ultimately though, we found that the bringing in net-new technologies like jest and testing-library would be too much cognitive overhead and dissonance alongside our end-to-end tests already written using cypress, and our unit tests already using the mocha/chai/sinon stack.
+Ultimately though, we found that bringing in net-new technologies like jest and testing-library was too much cognitive overhead and code dissonance alongside our existing end-to-end tests in cypress and unit tests in the mocha/chai/sinon stack.

-So, we set out to come up with a standard for executing storybook tests in cypress with just the right balance of spooky magic that we have minimal boilerplate, encourage writing tests early and often, and cover stories which don't have explicit tests.
+So, we set out to come up with a standard for executing storybook tests in cypress with just the right balance of spooky magic.
+We wanted minimal boilerplate to encourage writing tests early and often, and to cover stories which don't have explicit tests to prevent stories going stale and breaking.
 Although it's with a heavy heart that we leave behind some of the benefits of storybook's solution, we're thrilled to have test coverage that fits with our existing paradigms.
 And cypress component testing is really slick.

-We also export a few helpers that we find useful for things like creating commands and tasks in typescript.

 <br/>